All Episodes

 Well, that's the same thing.

-When he says it's part of China, he's he's wagging his finger at us and saying, don't get any ideas.
+When he says it's part of China, he's wagging his finger at us and saying, don't get any ideas.

-Have you seen this story?
+You seen this story?

-Seventy-six years old.
+76 years old.

 What do you think their hair color was?

-Uh which Winnikoff allegedly ran in Lauderdale Lakes.
+Which Winnikoff allegedly ran into Lauderdale Lakes.

 Police are now investigating whether other women may have been tricked into impromptu examinations.

-He's just it's just a little old guy out there trying to I sure when Bill Clinton reads this story, he goes, Oh, why didn't I think of that?
+I sure when Bill Clinton reads this story, he goes, why didn't I think of that?

 They love me showing up knocking on the door playing doctor.